 Route conduits and wiring associated with equipment and systems above ceilings, in chases, and concealed within building structure.

+All interior conduits shall be EMT with steel set-screw type couplings.
+All exposed exterior conduits (and interior conduits mounted below 10 feet – 0 inches AFF within the workroom) shall be heavy wall, rigid galvanized steel type.

+All concealed and exposed conduit and cabling shall be routed parallel and perpendicular to structural elements.

+All cables and conduits shall be routed below the roof decking to avoid damage due to future reroofing.
+Raceways and cables shall not be routed between the decking flutes.

 Surface mounted raceways or conduit permitted only at locations indicated on Drawings.

 Proposed equipment or devices, shown mounted on and/or adjacent to equipment, which if installed, would impair proper operation of existing or new equipment, shall be removed and relocated by Contractor as required so equipment will function properly.
 Notify USPS Project Manager immediately if any such condition exists.